 Your Child Will Be More Social

 Sitting at home all day in front of the TV isn’t good for anyone’s mind, especially for young children.
 Kids need to be around other kids their own age to learn proper social and communication skills.
-Letting them spend time with other children on a regular basis at daycare is an easy and effective way for them to pick up those skills on their own.
+Letting them spend time with other children regularly at daycare is an easy and effective way to pick up those skills independently.
 It’s easy for children to become less social and more introverted than usual during a divorce, but learning these skills early on will help them be more comfortable on their own and around groups.
-Making friends and socializing with friends from daycare will help them pick up key social cues that many kids struggle identifying at that young age, as well as creating lifelong friendships.
+Making friends and socializing with friends from daycare will help them pick up key social cues that many kids struggle to identify at that young age and create lifelong friendships.

-In the end, as long as you give your children a loving, safe, and consistent environment to learn and grow, you’re being a great parent.
-Divorce is hard for everyone involved, and finding the right situation that will make it as easy as possible for your kids can be difficult.
+Ultimately, as long as you give your children a loving, safe, and consistent environment to learn and grow, you’re being a great parent.
+Divorce is hard for everyone involved, and finding the right situation to make it as easy as possible for your kids can be difficult.
 Considering child care as a viable option might be worth your time!

 Natasha is an avid writer, storyteller, and dog-lover.
 Her work has carried her from the bustle of New York at Inc. Magazine to the Santa Fe deserts at Outside Magazine.
 She enjoys writing about family-focused and community-centered stories. www.outsideonline.com